Search this blog

 Instructions

-• Line slow cooker with parchment paper
+• Line the slow cooker with parchment paper, making sure the sides are covered

-• Place dough inside and cover
+• Place the dough inside and cover with lid

 Nutrition